snapscale/snapscale.explorer.middleware/README.md

-# SnapScale-explorer-middleware
+# SnapScale Explorer Middleware

-SnapScale-explorer-middleware is an snapscale-explorer gateway.
+SnapScale Explorer Middleware is a Snapscale Explorer gateway.

-This software provides more statistical dimensions that eos api cannot provide.
+This software provides substantial statistical data and dimensions compared to EOS API.

-It's a part of snapscale-explorer, such like a gateway and background.If you want to start a snapscale-explorer,you also need to start a snapscale-explorer-middleware.

-## Disclaimer

-SnapScale-explorer-middleware is neither launching nor operating any initial public blockchains based upon the SnapScale software.
-This release refers only to version 1.0 of our open source software.
-We caution those who wish to use blockchains built on SnapScale to carefully vet the companies and organizations launching blockchains based on SnapScale before disclosing any private keys to their derivative software.
+It is part of Snapscale Explorer, for which it serves as a gateway.
+Deploying SnapScale Explorer Middleware is mandatory for anyone looking to run SnapScale Explorer.

-## Before Everything
+## Prerequisites

-You need to start a snapscale node,and make sure snapscale using mongo save history copy.
-Then you need to create collection and index.
+Start a SnapScale node and make sure that SnapScale is using a copy of Mongo save history.
+Create collection and index.

 ```sh
 db.createCollection("daily");